nodejs/node/doc/api/http2.md

 added: v8.4.0
 -->

 The `'close'` event is emitted once the `Http2Session` has been destroyed.
+It does not expect any arguments.

 #### Event: 'connect'
 <!-- YAML